clwebster/GettingData/README.md

 This is a direct link to the dataset used: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+See CodeBook.md for details on variables in the final dataset.

 ##Process Details
 The process takes the following steps:
 1. Calls readSourceData function to process source test and train files in chunks.
 Processes in chunks to handle large file that are memory intensive.